patschi/akvatar/docs/how-it-works.md

   has `locale: de_DE`, the UI switches to German automatically.
 - If the OIDC token exchange fails the user is redirected to `/?error=oidc_failed`.
 If PK resolution fails the error is `/?error=pk_failed`.
+- Adding `?autologin` to the root URL (`/?autologin`) skips the landing page and immediately initiates the OIDC redirect — useful for deep-linking from a portal.

 ## Upload and processing flow